Ishaq Sambhali

 Ishaq Sambhali (also known with his honorific Maulana) was an Indian politician, freedom activist, journalist and the member of parliament from Amroha parliamentary constituency of Uttar Pradesh.
-He was imprisoned twice during the resistance movement of India.
-He was associated with Communist Party of India, and served as the parliament member twice during the fourth lok sabah and fifth lok sabah elections.
+He was imprisoned twice during the independence movement of India.
+He was associated with Communist Party of India, and served as the parliament member twice during the 4th Lok Sabha and 5th Lok Sabha elections.

 Politics

 Sambhali received his political education at Darul Uloom Deoband and University of Lucknow.
 He was initially associated with the Indian National Congress, the Kisan Mazdoor Praja Party and the Praja Socialist Party, and served as general secretary of the Congress in 1937 and Congress Committee Deoband in 1945.
 He was imprisoned twice during the Indian independence movement.
 Ashfaq was organising secretary of All India National Solidarity Council in 1963 and secretary of All India Peace Council in 1967.
 From 1968 to 1971, he served member of the Jamiat Ulema-e-Hind Uttar Pradesh.